 Seeking an Interesting Bottle of Wine in Napa

 For a Good Bottle of Wine in Napa, here are recommendations from the notes of Doug & Laura Schrippa.
 Napa County has a constricted wine tasting environment as it has struggled with its success.
 Wineries started after July of 1990 are not allowed to have open retail hours.
 Visitors must have an appointment.
 This is due to the 1990 Winery Definition Ordinance restricting non-legacy wineries from having tours and tastings open to the public.
+The C19 Pandemic has also forced wineries to a reservation system.

 White Hall Lane – Cabernet Sauvignon is great.